CivicArt Lab in Alicante: Art, Civic Engagement, and 26 Practitioners Ready to Act

-The organizers of the events will receive mentoring support and partial coverage of expenses.
+The organisers of the local activities receive mentoring support and partial coverage of expenses.

 We are excited to release the CivicArt Methodology Guide — a practical, hands-on companion for youth workers, educators, artists and activists who connect civic learning